-Examples of Level 2 Behaviors Examples of Level 2 Consequences Restriction of privileges and activities Repeating Level 1 Behaviors Academic dishonesty Making up for missed work at lunch Continued Dress Code violations times, after school or at home Aggressive or constant teasing Mediation sessions Repeated pushing/tripping Individual counselling Discrimination/Mocking others Parent contact/conference and Disruptive actions on the school bus involvement Disrespect of property Individual behavior chart/plan Offensive emails Home-school reporting system (via Dishonesty email, behavior chart or Student Indirect bullying Planner) Downloading programs and games that interfere with Detention student learning or Acceptable Use Policy (This Confiscation of unacceptable items includes sharing games via USB sticks) Sending unwanted and/or offensive (e)mail or messages (e.g. via chat) Plagiarism Viewing offensive material Violation of technology Acceptable Use Policy (Eg. Unauthorized online gaming, web browsing, etc) Possession of items that are deemed unacceptable in Inappropriate use of phone (using during school hours)
+Examples of Level 2 Behaviors Examples of Level 2 Consequences Repeating Level 1 Behaviors Academic dishonesty Continued Dress Code violations Aggressive or constant teasing Repeated pushing/tripping Discrimination/Mocking others Disruptive actions on the school bus Disrespect of property Offensive emails Dishonesty Indirect bullying Downloading programs and games that interfere with student learning or Acceptable Use Policy (This includes sharing games via USB sticks) Sending unwanted and/or offensive (e)mail or messages (e.g. via chat) Plagiarism Viewing offensive material Violation of technology Acceptable Use Policy (Eg. Unauthorized online gaming, web browsing, etc) Possession of items that are deemed unacceptable in school Parental communication will occur.
+Restriction of privileges and activities.
+Making up for missed work at lunch times, after school or at home Mediation sessions.
+Individual counseling.
+Parent conference with the Head of Grade and/or Dean of Students.
+Individual behavior contract/plan Home-school reporting system (via email, behavior chart or Student Planner) Detention Confiscation of unacceptable items.

-\Mobile phones, smart watches and earbuds distract from the learning environment and are not to be used during class time.
-Students are required to silence all phones and Smart Watches and place them in the collection bin at the beginning of each lesson.
+Mobile phones, smart watches and earbuds distract from the learning environment and are not to be used during class time.
+Students are required to silence all phones and Smart Watches and follow classroom protocol with regards to putting them away.
 This is without exception.
+Students are not allowed to use their phone during bathroom breaks.
 GAA assumes no responsibility for replacing these items if brought to school.
-Phones/smart watches on display, in use and/or that ring or buzz during class, may be confiscated and turned into the Secondary Office.
-Phones/smart watches turned in to the office will be subject to the following:
+Phones/smart watches on display, in use and/or that ring or buzz during class, may be confiscated and turned into the Secondary Office and subject to consequences.